harness-community/cd-pipeline-sample/README.md

 Use this README to get started with our sample pipeline repository for CD.
 This guide outlines the basics of getting started with the Harness CD and provides a full YAML to set up your pipeline.
 This sample doesn’t include configuration options for in-depth steps and configuring the pipeline for other services, but only focuses on Kubernetes.

-Setting up and running the pipeline will take about 30 minutes, and by the end, you can run an nginx image on your cluster with Harness!
+Setting up and running the pipeline will take about 30 minutes, and by the end, you can run an Nginx image on your cluster with Harness!

 ## Workflow